Mary Berry Genoise Sponge Recipe

 Directions

-• Whisk eggs and sugar on high speed for 5–7 minutes until thick and pale (ribbon stage).
+• Whisk eggs and caster sugar for 5 to 7 minutes until thick and pale.

-• Sift flour over the mixture in two batches, folding gently with a metal spoon.
+• Sift flour and salt over the mixture and gently mix in with a metal spoon.

-• Pour melted butter around the edge and fold in quickly.
+• Drizzle cooled melted butter around the edge and fold in quickly.

 Leave a Reply